-The spoiler must have a single surface no wider than the outside edge of the rear tires.
-The maximum chord measured on the top surface at the center of the car can be 10 in.
+The spoiler must have a continuous surface no wider than the outside edge of the rear tires.
+The maximum chord measured on the top surface at the center of the car can be 10 in..
 A 1 in. tab or hinge can be added to the leading edge of the spoiler for mounting purposes only.
-A spill plate on each side of the spoiler is allowed and must be flat on both sides and parallel to each other vertically and horizontally.
-It can extend forward to the rear axle centerline.
-Spill plates are allowed to be 8 in. above and below the forward mounted position of the spoiler when laid flat and extend 2 in. max. past the end of the spoiler.
-No appendages or holes that direct air are allowed on/in the spill plates.
+A spill plate on each side of the spoiler is allowed and must be mounted parallel to each other vertically and horizontally.
+It can extend no further forward than the rear axle centerline.
+Spill plates are allowed to be no more than 8 in. above and below the forward mounted position of the spoiler when the spoiler is parallel with the ground and extend no more than 2 in. past the end of the spoiler.
 Gurney flaps are allowed but cannot extend above or behind the spill plates.
-The spoiler is allowed to fill in the horizontal gap between the leading edge of the spoiler and the body with a plate no farther forward than the centerline of the rear axle.
+The design is allowed to fill in the horizontal gap between the leading edge of the spoiler and the body with a plate no farther forward than the centerline of the rear axle.